Constitution & Bylaws

 ARTICLE I. The Society of Academic Surgeons shall meet annually at such place and time as previously designated by the Executive Council.

 ARTICLE II.
 The members present shall constitute a quorum for business.

 ARTICLE III.
 All questions before the Society shall be determined by the vote of the majority of those present at any regular meeting.

 ARTICLE IV.
 Program Committee.
-The Program Committee shall consist of a Chairperson, appointed by the President with the approval of the Executive Council, and no less than 6 additional members, to be voted on by the membership of the Society.
+The Program Committee shall consist of a Chairperson, appointed by the President with the approval of the Executive Council, and no less than 6 Active members and 2 Associate members, to be voted on by the membership of the Society.
 The term of service for committee members will serve for 2 years.
 The Program Committee shall organize the annual meeting and review the abstracts of all papers submitted and select those to be presented before the society.
 The Chairperson of the Program Committee shall also serve as the second Society Editor of the Official Journal of the Society.
 In that capacity, he/she shall work with the journal to provide timely reviews of manuscripts and determine disposition of the manuscripts.

 ARTICLE V. Membership Committee.
 The Membership Committee shall consist of a Chairperson (Councilor, Active member), Councilor (Associate member), and additional members (as deemed necessary by the Executive Council) to be voted on by the membership of the society.

 ARTICLE VI.
 Scholarships Committee.
 The Scholarships Committee shall consist of a Chairperson, appointed by the President with the approval of the Executive Council, and no less than 6 additional members, to be voted on by the membership of the Society.
 The term of service for committee members will serve for 2 years.
 The Scholarships Committee shall review applications for the Scholarships and Awards of the Society.